-Users now have the option to either drill through by right clicking on a specific cell from a cube sheet, or they use the explore cell feature.
+Now users can either drill through by right-clicking on a specific cell from a cube sheet or using the explore cell feature.
 This will drill through to a Workday Adaptive Planning report, which has been set up through design integrations.

 This feature can be turned off by request if there is a specific requirement to have dimension mapping rules applied to a specific level.

 Other notable inclusions in 2021R1

 The following features are issued with a word of caution.
 Changes to accounts and versions can impact the current setup and structure of your model.
 If you are interested in making any changes to your accounts, it is advised that you contact a QMetrix consultant.

 Creating calculated accounts has become more flexible in the 2021R1 release by introducing a data entry override setting.
 This will allow users to override the formula for a particular version and allow them to enter values without affecting the calculations for other versions manually.

 This feature is available on calculated cube accounts, custom accounts and GL accounts with master formulas.